plpxsk/gists/example-analysis.md

 # Makefile

-makefile contains the recipe to run the entire analysis.
+Makefile contains the recipe to run the entire analysis.

 Eg, to rerun the whole thing, just type `make all` and press ENTER.